clnsmth/py-pkg-cookiecutter/{{ cookiecutter.__package_slug }}/docs/source/dev/contributing.rst

 Feature Requests
 ----------------

-Feature requests help our project grow with the user community.
+Feature requests help this project grow with the user community.
 If you have an idea for a new feature, we'd love to hear about it!
 Before submitting a feature request, we kindly request you to check the existing `GitHub issues`_ to ensure that the feature hasn't been requested.

 If you are proposing a feature, please use the `Feature request`_ issue template.
 Thanks!